CIAvash/ciavash.github.io/content/blog/how-to-write-raku-trans-sub-operator-in-go.md

 my search led me to [goquery](https://pkg.go.dev/github.com/PuerkitoBio/goquery).
 Which was what I wanted, but I couldn't find an easy way to get the whitespace-trimmed text content of HTML elements; there was a `Text` function, but that contained everything.
-It seems it's not just the way of thinking of the Go language that makes me want more, but also the Go modules.
+It seems it's not just the way of thinking of the Go language that makes me want more, but also some Go modules.
 So I ended up writing a recursive function to trim whitespace using `strings.TrimSpace` and join texts.

 This is how I would do it in Raku, using [DOM::Tiny](https://github.com/zostay/raku-DOM-Tiny) (also containing the previous code):
 ```raku